Your Cart ()

 How heavy of a safe can my floor support?

 According to the building code in most states, the minimum load capacity for all floors in a residential building must be 40 pounds per square foot.
 Hence, if you have a safe that weighs a thousand pounds with a very narrow footprint, mounting it to the floor or simply keeping your safety on the floor may compromise the structure.
-Opt for wider safes so that it occupies a large space and spreads out its weight over the floor.
+Opt for wider safes so that they occupy a large space and spread out their weight over the floor.

 Where is the best place to put a safe in my home?